ykanematsu/reaxfit/README.md

 # ReaxFit
-Parameter fitting for lammps-reaxff with differential_evolution of scipy.
+Parameter-fitting module for lammps-reaxff with differential_evolution of scipy.
 ## Requirements
 - lammps (library)
 - numpy